kyriba/dev-portal-CRUD-sample/README.md

 > :warning: *Please notice that the path to your local directory is provided in MacOS/ Unix format.
 Windows is slash-sensitive, so if you are using a Windows system, replace "/" with "\\"*

 Choose the API from the provided list in the Terminal, by typing the number of the item on the list or by providing the name of the API.
-Name are case-sensitive, make sure you write them in lower-case.
+Names are case-sensitive, make sure you write them in lower-case.

 ![img_1.png](img_1.png)